nicksstapleton/blog/_posts/2023-09-07-logos-bible-software-discounts.md

 Logos has been an invaluable tool in my ministry, seminary studies, sermon prep, and personal growth.
 I love telling others about why it’s worth the investment and how to get started.

-In return for people sending readers from my website to Logos, I get a small kickback at no cost to you.
+In return for people sending readers from my website to Logos, I get a small commission at no cost to you.

 [My partner link](https://partner.logosbible.com/click.track?CID=431490&AFID=467957) will get you between a 10-30% discount on your Logos library (depending on the time of year) and five _free_ books as well!